HearstAT/docker-alpinehubot/README.md

 ```

 ## external-scripts.json
 The embedded script-install.py utilizes the external-scripts.json for it's install items, I did this to simplify the process.
-You already have to add everything to the file regardless, to use it to install from.
+You already have to add everything to the file regardless, so use it to install from.

 ```
 [